Brief shot of Elizabeth Burchenal herself at the start; shots of musicians (guitar, 2 banjos, fiddle) at 2:51

 Elizabeth Burchenal leading a group in Old Dan Tucker, a dance with with an extra gent in the center, a square dance related to the Ninepin.
 Recorded at Coney Island; see Tilyou's Steeplechase… View item

-Three examples of big sets from western North Carolina, called by Glenn Bannerman with music from the Stoney Creek Boys.
+Two examples of big sets from western North Carolina, called by Glenn Bannerman with music from the Stoney Creek Boys.
 These audio files come from two recordings, "Mountain Dance Music Comes Alive"… View item